WilsonChang0223/WilsonChang0223.github.io/index.md

-I am an engineer in Qualcomm Technologies Inc., working on 3D reconstruction.
+I'm now an engineer at Qualcomm Technologies Inc., working on 3D reconstruction.
 In 2019, I received my M.S. from <a href="https://www.nctu.edu.tw/en">Nation Chiao Tung University</a>, under supervision of Prof.<a href="https://walonchiu.github.io"> Wei-Chen Chiu</a> and Prof. <a href="http://vlab.ee.nctu.edu.tw/advisor/">Sheng-Jyh Wang</a>.
 My research interest is computer vision and machine learning.
 One of my research results has been published on CVPR2019.

 ## Research Interest
 ---